gsudre/autodenovo/README.md

 The end goal is to compare annotated variants to public databases (dbVar, ClinVar), possibly indicating further sequencing or mechanistic avenues.

+This is an ongoing project, and I've been journaling about my experiences in this project's GitHub [wiki](https://github.com/gsudre/autodenovo/wiki).

 ## Graphical Overview
 ![Flowchart](main_flow.png "MainFlow")